nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 1. Welcome to ConnectUS!

 ConnectUS is the ultimate **contact management system** for your everyday needs.
 If you're a School of Computing student, this app is for you.
-With ConnectUS, you can spend less time stressing over a lack of social interaction (~~due to your exponentially growing assignment backlog~~ — _trust us, we know!_), and more time **connecting** with others!
+With ConnectUS, you can spend less time stressing about remembering who you met where (~~on top of the stress of your assignment backlog that's holding you back from socializing~~ — _trust us, we know!_), and more time **connecting** with others!

 We're focused on:
 - **Efficiency**: Optimized for use via a Command Line Interface (CLI), you can **easily view and edit your contacts** at your fingertips with ConnectUS.